albar965/littlenavmap-manual/src/en/USERPOINT.rst

 8          Tags                    No         Yes             Free to use field.
 GUI has no special tag search.
 9          Description             No         Yes             Free to use field which allows line breaks.
 10         Region                  No         Yes             Two letter ICAO region of an userpoint or waypoint.
 Used for X-Plane export.
 Replaced with default value `ZZ` on X-Plane export if empty.
-11         Visible from            No         Yes             Defines from what zoom distance in nautical miles (shown on :ref:`statusbar`) the userpoint is visible.
+11         Visible from            No         Yes             Defines from what zoom distance in nautical miles (shown on :doc:`STATUSBAR`) the userpoint is visible.
 Set to 250 nm if empty on import.
 12         Last update timestamp   No         Yes             ISO date and time of last change.
 Format is independent of system date format settings.
 Format: `YYYY-MM-DDTHH:mm:ss`.
 Example: `2018-03-28T22:06:16.763`.
 Not editable in GUI.
 ========   =====================   ========   =============   ================================================================================================================================================================================